 ELAW Fellows have gone on to do outstanding work and become respected leaders.
-Four ELAW Fellows later won the prestigious Goldman Environmental Prize, including 2012 Goldman Prize winner Zuzana Caputova.
+Seven ELAW Fellows later won the prestigious Goldman Environmental Prize, including 2016 Goldman Prize winner Zuzana Caputova.
 Ms. Caputova was a 2007 and 2017 ELAW Fellow and elected President of Slovakia in 2019.

 ELAW designs each Fellowship to meet the Fellow's needs.
 We provide one-on-one training with ELAW Staff Attorneys, Scientists, and development staff, and reach out to other experts in the U.S. and around the world to help ELAW Fellows meet their training objectives.